 Gottman Couples Therapy

-The foundation of Gottman couples therapy is based on Dr. John and Julie Gottman’s 40+ years of clinical experience and research that is based on interventions and exercises that are structured, goal-oriented and scientifically-based.
+The foundation of Gottman couples therapy is based on Dr. John and Julie Gottman’s 40+ years of clinical experience and research that is based on interventions and exercises that are structured, goal-oriented and scientifically based.

 9 Components to Gottman Therapy

-- building Love Maps
+- Building Love Maps

-- Sharing fondness and Admiration
+- Sharing Fondness and Admiration

-- Turning Towards your partner
+- Turning Towards Your Partner

-- having a Positive Perspective
+- Having a Positive Perspective

 - Managing Conflict

-- Making Life Dreams Come Tru
+- Making Life Dreams Come True

 - Creating Shared Meaning

-- Having trust
+- Having Trust

 - Commitment